==================

 recommend them!

-A Note about purchasing plants through Amazon or other mail-order services. (please scroll down to read the note)
+Note: Please scroll down to read the note about purchasing plants through Amazon or other mail-order services.

 Best of the Best Houseplants Help With Allergies